platformsh/platformsh-docs/docs/src/gettingstarted/introduction/own-code/cli-install.md

 ## 2. Test the CLI

-To interact with your projects you need to be logged in.
+To interact with your projects, you need to be logged in.
-To open the authentication page, run:
+To authenticate, run:

 ```bash
 platform